-Determination: In Place
+Determination: In Place But Needs Improvement

-The Cayman Islands' domestic legislative framework is in place and contains all of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (SRs 1.1 - 1.3).
-It also provides for a framework to enforce the requirements (SR 1.4).
+The British Virgin Islands' domestic legislative framework is in place and contains most of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures, but it needs improvement in relation to the framework to enforce the requirements (SR 1.4).
+More specifically, the British Virgin Islands does not impose sanctions on Account Holders and Controlling Persons for the provision of a false self-certification and does not require records to be kept in accordance with the requirements.